 Vans come in men's and women's sizing and I've found the men's sizing to be a bit wider than the women's.
 If you are a small women's size, try the big kids sizing which is often cheaper and also runs a bit wider.
 Unlike the above leather shoes, I think Old Skools look kinda cool with a bit of subtle scuffing that comes from ordinary wear.

 4. Nike Air Force 1

-While the Nike Air Force 1 isn't as popular in 2022 as it was a couple of years ago, the shoe has returned to classic cool status, and wearing them in all white is a chic option for grown women who aren't sneakerheads.
+While the Nike Air Force 1 isn't as popular as it was a couple of years ago, the shoe has returned to classic cool status, and wearing them in all white is a chic option for grown women who aren't sneakerheads.
 This version isn't a full high top, but has the solid silhouette that makes the Air Force 1 popular and looking great with jeans, dresses, and joggers.

-The Nike Air Force 1 is a comfortable and supportive shoe; if you're familiar with Nike, these will fit similar with plenty of cushioning.
+The Nike Air Force 1 is a comfortable and supportive shoe; if you're familiar with Nike, these will fit similarly with plenty of cushioning.
 There is no specific Air Force 1 that is cooler than others, I just recommend sticking to one that is all white and free of any embellishments.